Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 You may already have a career you love, yet you still seek a challenge or an opportunity to develop new skills.
-We can provide this opportunity if you can offer some spare time.
-If you can commit 16 hours a month and stay calm under pressure, we want to hear from you!

 Being a Special Constable is a unique opportunity to do something special, both for yourself and your community.
+We work hard to restore trust and confidence in Dyfed-Powys, reduce crime and maintain high standards.

 To apply for the role of police constable, you will need to be aged 17 years or over (will only be appointed at the age of 18).